chargehound/chargehound-slate/source/includes/_integration.md

 Chargehound::Disputes.submit('{{dispute_from_step_3}}')
 ```

-Because Chargehound creates disputes with [webhooks](https://stripe.com/docs/webhooks) from Stripe, testing end to end requires creating a dispute in Stripe.
+Because Chargehound creates live mode disputes with [webhooks](https://stripe.com/docs/webhooks) from Stripe, testing end to end requires creating a dispute in Stripe.
 You can do this by creating a charge with a [test card that simulates a dispute](https://stripe.com/docs/testing#how-do-i-test-disputes).
 You can create a charge with a [simple curl request](https://stripe.com/docs/api#create_charge), or via the [Stripe dashboard](https://support.stripe.com/questions/how-do-i-create-a-charge-via-the-dashboard).